Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

 \subsection{Motion Planning with STL Constraints}

 Recently, there has been a lot of interest in motion planning with STL constraints (e.g., \cite{PantAbbasEtAl2017,RamanDonzeEtAl2014}); the problem of finding a sequence of states and controls that drives a robot from an initial state to a final state while obeying a set of constraints which includes STL specifications.
 For example, while reaching a goal state, a robot may be required to enter a particular region for three time steps before moving to its final destination.
-Rather than reformulating the problem as a MILP to account for STL constraints as done in \cite{RamanDonzeEtAl2014}, we consider a simpler approach of augmenting the loss function with terms that maximize the robustness of the STL formulas, and enable a higher degree of customization when designing how the STL specifications are formulated into the problem.
+Rather than reformulating the problem as a MILP to account for STL constraints as done in \cite{RamanDonzeEtAl2014}, we consider a simpler approach of augmenting the loss function with an STL robustness term, and therefore enable a higher degree of customization when designing how the STL specifications are factored into the problem.
+We present two motion planning examples that uses a variety of STL operators.